 Because this treatment has helped so many people suffering from these conditions and more, laws have been enacted to provide protection to Colorado residents who benefit from their emotional support animals.
-These laws prevent ESA owners in the state from being denied housing or transportation based on their need for animal assistance.
+These laws prevent ESA owners in the state from being denied housing based on their need for animal assistance.

 If you live in the state of Colorado and you believe you would benefit from the companionship of an emotional support animal or you believe that your current pet fulfills these requirements and you would like to learn more about how to make sure that you are protected under the law, keep reading.

 The most important protection given to residents of Colorado and their Emotional Support animals can be found in the federal Fair Housing Act, also called the FHA.
 According to this act, animals who are covered by a valid ESA letter may live in the same house or apartment with their owner, even if the property normally has a “no pets” policy.
 Landlords also may not charge any additional pet fees or require additional deposits for these animals.

 There are no additional protections provided to ESA owners by state laws in Colorado.
 However, there are additional state laws that make it a crime to knowingly misrepresent a pet as an emotional support animal or a service animal.
 Fines for this can reach as high as $500.